idcrook/raspberry-pi-rotary-phone/README.md

 ## Customize other config variables  ###

-Many ansible control variables should be edited to reflect your envrironment and can be found in:
+Many ansible control variables for the **`raspbian_bootstrap`** role should be edited to reflect your environment.
+The ansible files for these variable can be found at:

 **FILES**